kalkrishnan/kalkrishnan.github.io/about.md

 title: About
 ---

-Hi There, this blog is a collection of random discoveries I make everyday as I continue to explore the ever changing world of Software development.
-Needed a place to use as a mind dump which I could reference later and githubs integration with Jekyll served perfectly for this.
+Hi There, my name is Kalyana Krishnan.
+This blog is a collection of random discoveries I make everyday as I continue to explore the ever changing world of Software development.
+Needed a place to use as a mind dump which I could reference later and Github's integration with Jekyll served perfectly for this.

 Below are the technologies this blog is built upon:

 * [Hyde](http://hyde.getpoole.com)